-Despite this large body of evidence these 'constructivist' or 'usage-based' theories have rarely been explicitly applied to the design of interventions for children with language difficulties (see Riches (2013) for a notable exception and complexity theory (Van Horne et al., 2018) which has implicit usage-based underpinning).
+Despite this large body of evidence these 'constructivist' or 'usage-based' theories have rarely been explicitly applied to the design of interventions for children with language difficulties (see Riches, 2013, for a notable exception and complexity theory (Van Horne et al., 2018) which has implicit usage-based underpinnings).
 This is a significant missed opportunity, as these theoretical accounts and their supporting empirical data provide rich detail regarding both the cognitive or learning mechanisms which children harness in the process of language learning and the nature of the input children need to hear to leverage those mechanisms.
-Hence, they provide numerous candidate 'active ingredients' which could be manipulated for intervention design (see appendix 1).
+Hence, they provide numerous candidate 'active ingredients' which could be manipulated for intervention design (see Table A1).

-Building Early Sentences Therapy
+Building Early Sentences Therapy (BEST)

-Building Early Sentences Therapy (BEST) (McKean et al., 2013), aims to support pre-school children to move through the first three of Tomasello's developmental stages: moving from frozen phrases to item-based constructions to abstract representations for simple 2, 3 and 4 clause element sentences.
+BEST (McKean et al., 2013) aims to support pre-school children to move through the first three of Tomasello's developmental stages: moving from frozen phrases to itembased constructions to abstract representations for simple two- to four-clause element sentences.
 The goal is to facilitate the development of the child's flexible use of sentence structures, increasing their range of communicative functions.
 Furthermore, given the finding that the development of abstract constructions may support children to learn other, related structures more readily (Langacker, 2000), we posit that supporting children to create abstract representations has the potential to accelerate future language learning for related, novel constructions.

-BEST manipulates the input the child is exposed to and the language learning context to support the child's use of the cognitive mechanisms of intention-reading, cultural learning, schematisation, categorisation, analogy, mapping, and retention (see appendix 1).
-Although apparently trivial for typically developing children, many of these cognitive and learning mechanisms are challenging for children with or at risk of Language Disorder (e.g. cues within the input such as phonotactic or morphological patterns, which drive pattern finding and thence analogy, are less readily accessible to language impaired children due to underlying phonological processing impairments (Chiat, 2001); see also Riches et al., 2005 with regards to mapping and retention).
+BEST manipulates the input the child is exposed to and the language learning context to support the child's use of the cognitive mechanisms of intention-reading, cultural learning, schematization, categorization, analogy, mapping, and retention (see Table A1).
+Although apparently trivial for typically developing children, many of these cognitive and learning mechanisms are challenging for children with or at risk of Language Disorder (e.g., cues within the input such as phonotactic or morphological patterns, which drive pattern finding and thence analogy, are less readily accessible to language impaired children due to underlying phonological processing impairments Chiat, 2001; see also Riches et al., 2005, with regards to mapping and retention).

-To exploit the cognitive mechanisms outlined above, the input presented to children during BEST sessions is designed to exaggerate the features which promote intention reading, cultural learning, schematisation, categorisation, analogy, mapping, and retention, thus supporting the development of abstract representations.
-The methods of input manipulation applied in BEST and hypothesised to be active ingredients of the intervention are summarised in appendix 1.
-This study aims to test whether BEST, an intervention underpinned by usage-based theory, is effective in improving expressive and receptive language in pre-school children with low language abilities.
+To exploit the cognitive mechanisms outlined above, the input presented to children during BEST sessions is designed to exaggerate the features which promote intention reading, cultural learning, schematization, categorization, analogy, mapping, and retention, thus supporting the development of abstract representations.
+The methods of input manipulation applied in BEST and hypothesized to be active ingredients of the intervention are summarized in Table A1.
+This study aims to test whether BEST, an intervention underpinned by usage-based theory, is efficacious in improving expressive and receptive language in pre-school children with low language abilities.